Morgawr/yokubi/src/Section1/Part2/Lesson27.md

 If that is okay (with you), please teach me.
 </pre>

 たら is another conditional that in some usages is similar to ば.
 Unlike ば, however, it has a broader scope and nuance of sequential series of actions.
 It can be used to connect two events in either a purely hypothetical or strictly temporal sequence.
 It can be "If A happens, then B" but also "As A happened, B happened right after."
-To more easily make out this distinction, it’s common for phrases in the hypothetical sense to use もし as an opening word to clue in the listener.
+To more easily make out this distinction, it's common for phrases in the hypothetical sense to use もし as an opening word to clue in the listener.

 <pre>
 <b>もし</b>敵がい<b>たら</b>私が斬り捨てます